 - Receive Medi-Cal, CalWORKs, or CalFresh benefits.

 - Be one of the following categories: pregnant women, postpartum women, breastfeeding mothers, infants, and children five years and under.

 - Be at a nutritional risk, determined by trained WIC staff.

 - Fathers, grandparents or foster parents taking care of children under the age of five.

-If eligible to receive WIC Program services, participants are provided with food coupons that are redeemable at authorized stores for specified foods, such as fruits, vegetables, whole grains, milk, cereal, eggs, cheese, juice, peanut butter, beans, canned fish, soy and tofu products and infant formula.
+If eligible to receive WIC Program services, participants are provided with Healthy Food Benefits that are redeemable at authorized stores for specified foods, such as fruits, vegetables, whole grains, milk, cereal, eggs, cheese, juice, peanut butter, beans, canned fish, soy and tofu products and infant formula.
 For a complete list of items.
-Food coupons are issued monthly and must be used within 30 days.
+Healthy Food Benefits are issued monthly and must be used within 30 days.
 Participants must also provide staff with proof of regular medical assessment.
 If eligibility continues, women may participate in WIC for six months after their baby's birth or up to one year if they are breastfeeding.
 Infants and children may participate until age five.